777arc/textbook/content/sync.rst

 What's happening is that the timing recovery block is being fed in "received" samples, and it's producing an output sample one at a time (note the i_out being incremented by 1 each iteration of the loop).
 But it doesn't just use the "received" samples one after another, because of the way the loop adjusts i_in, it will skip some samples, in an attempt to pull the "correct" sample, i.e. the one at the peak of the pulse.
 As the loop processes samples it slowly synchronizes to the symbol, or at least it attempts to, by adjusting :code:`mu`.
 Because of the way the code is structured, the integer part of :code:`mu` gets added to :code:`i_in`, and then removed from :code:`mu` (keep in mind that :code:`mm_val` can be negative or positive each loop).
 Once it is fully synchronized, the loop should be only pulling the center sample from each symbol/pulse.
 You can adjust the constant 0.3, which will change how fast the feedback loop reacts; a higher value will make it react faster, but has higher risk of stability issues.

-Below shows an example output, where we have **disabled** the fractional time delay as well as the frequency offset.
+The next plot shows an example output, where we have *disabled* the fractional time delay as well as the frequency offset.
 We are only showing I, because Q is all zeros, since we disabled the frequency offset.
+The three plots are stacked right on top of each other so it's easier to see the bits line up vertically.

+**Top Plot**
+    Original BPSK symbols, i.e. 1's and -1's.
+Recall that there are zeros in between because we want 8 samples per symbol.
+**Middle Plot**
+    Samples after pulse shaping but before the synchronizer.
+**Bottom plot**
-The top plot shows the original BPSK symbols, i.e. 1's and -1's.
-Recall that there are zeros in between because we want 8 samples per symbol, but each 1 and -1 is a separate symbol.
-The middle plot our samples after pulse shaping but before the synchronizer.
-The bottom plot shows the output of the symbol synchronizer, which provides just 1 sample per symbol, i.e. these samples can be fed directly into a demodulator, which for BPSK is just checking whether the value is greater than or less than 0.
+    Output of the symbol synchronizer, which provides just 1 sample per symbol, i.e. these samples can be fed directly into a demodulator, which for BPSK is just checking whether the value is greater than or less than 0.

 .. image:: ../_static/time-sync-output.svg
    :align: center

-As you can see, it took around 30 symbols for the synchronization to lock into the right delay.
+Let's focus on the bottom plot, which is the output of the synchronizer.
+You can see it took around 30 symbols for the synchronization to lock into the right delay.
 This is why many communications protocols use a preamble that contains a synchronization sequence, it acts as a way to announce that a new packet has arrived, and gives the receiver time to sync to it.
-But after these samples the synchronizer works perfectly.
+But after these ~30 samples, the synchronizer works perfectly, we are left with perfect 1's and -1's that match the input data.
 It helps that this example didn't have any noise added, feel free to add noise, or time shifts, and see how the synchronizer behaves.
-The result is simply a train of 1's and 1's (since we are using BPSK), that match the input data, at least after the first 30 symbols.
 If we were using QPSK then we would be dealing with complex numbers, but the approach would be the same.

 ****************************************